swiftbuildr/jekyll-now/_posts/protocols-to-improve-testability/index.md

 ---
-layout: post
+layout: blog-post
-title: Protocols to improve testing
+title: Using protocols to improve testability
+date: "2018-02-06 05:30"
+description: How to use protocols improve the testability of your code
+tags: [unit-testing, protocols, mocking, testing]
 ---

 Testing certain objects can be tough.
 Abstracting a classes functionality out to a protocol can make this easier.